ni-sauvage/ni-sauvage/README.md

 - [A Haskell implementation of a basic calculator](https://github.com/alexandersep/CSU33012-SWENG-ASS1).
 So good that you can have a heart attack at the keyboard and it'll **still** give you an answer.
 Also Haskell is great.

 - I've collaboratively written and parellelised (using both OpenMP and SSE) a matrix convolution algorithm and bucketsort using SSE.
+[I also have a repository where I did some past exam papers on these types of questions!](https://github.com/ni-sauvage/CS33014/tree/master)

 - [And what I'm currently working on, a Diplomacy move adjudicator](https://github.com/ni-sauvage/diplomac).
 If I have time, the plan is to turn it into a web application with Flask and React, but for now we're working on the validator itself.